-You will have an interview at which you will be asked to show proof of income and expenses such as rent or mortgage payments, utility bills, and child care costs.
+You will have an interview where you will be asked to show proof of income and expenses.
+This includes rent or mortgage payments, utility bills, and child care costs.
 You must cooperate in providing the needed information.
 However, if you are having problems getting this information, your caseworker must help you.
 You cannot be denied food stamps just because you are unable to give this information to the food stamp office.

 - What if I need food stamps right away?

 You must receive emergency food stamps within five days after you apply if:

 - your household has less than $150 in gross monthly income and has $100 or less in liquid resources such as cash or bank accounts; or

 - your household's rent or mortgage and utility expenses for the month are more than your income for the month plus your liquid resources; or

 - you are a migrant worker.

 If you qualify for emergency food stamps, a piece of identification is the only thing you must give the food stamp office to get your first month's food stamps.
 This can be a driver's license; a social security, voter's registration or library card; a piece of mail delivered to you by the U.S. Postal Service; or any other form of identification.
 The identification does not have to have a photo.

 - What are the eligibility requirements for food stamps?